infinitered/gluegun/docs/plugins.md

 And 1 optional file, which can be `<brand>.config.js`, `.<brand>rc.json`, or `.<brand>rc.yaml`.
 Replace `<brand>` with the name of your CLI.

 Other than the 3 directories listed, you're welcome to put any other files or sub-directories in the plugin directory.
+For example, we include a `plugin.js` file in the root of plugins for [Ignite CLI](https://github.com/infinitered/ignite) to help us load it effectively.

 Since multiple plugins can be loaded, they must have unique names.
 The names are indicated by reading the `name` property of the configuration (more on this below), or the plugin directory name itself.